 The pristine Four Seasons, the only five-pearl property on the Big Island, is unlike any other resort on the Kohala Coast.
 Lush and beautifully landscaped grounds surround private bungalow-style rooms and suites tucked along winding paths throughout the large property.

 The thoughtfully designed architecture, pools (all seven of them), and public spaces are indulgent without seeming excessive.
 Dining options on-site are few in number but high in quality, and include what is arguably the best restaurant on the Big Island.
-Click here to reserve your special rate today.
+BOOK NOW!!!!

 Waikoloa Beach Marriott Resort & Spa

 The Marriott Waikoloa Beach is a 533-room resort is perched on Anaehoomalu Bay on the Kohala coast, offering on-site beach access, lovely grounds with winding paths and fish ponds, and two pools.
 Rooms are big and stylish, but they lack Wi-Fi, and bathrooms are typically on the small side.
 The hotel is next to two championship golf courses and within walking distance of shops and restaurants.
-Click here to reserve your special rate today.
+BOOK NOW YOUR KONA ACCOMMODATIONS!!

 Fairmont Orchid, Hawaii